Bemmu/PyNamecheap/README.md

 ### More

-Look at namecheap_tests.py to see more examples of things you can do.
+Look at namecheap_tests.py and [the wiki](https://github.com/Bemmu/PyNamecheap/wiki)to see more examples of things you can do.